 - Confectioners’ sugar, for dusting (optional)

-Slice the apples using a mandoline, Benriner or a sharp knife, turning the fruit as you reach the core.
-The slices should be about 1/16 th inch thick— elegantly thin, but not so thin that they’re transparent and fragile.
+Slice apples using a mandoline, Benriner or a sharp knife, turning the fruit as you reach the core.
+The slices should be about 1/16-inch-thick— elegantly thin, but not so thin that they’re transparent and fragile.
 Discard the cores.